internetarchive/dweb-transport/README.md

 - This should start a IPFS instance, and generate some messages ending in "delaying 10 secs" and "Completed test".
 - It will leave the IPFS instance running and usually will need a Ctrl-C to exit.

-## Major Browser Issues

-Please not there is an issue with IPFS on some Firefox versions (seen on 54.0.1, not on 49.0.2 for example) that is currently leaking Threads and slowing the machine down drastically.
-This is being explored!
-Use it on Chrome for now, and expect it to crash every 5 minutes.
-The HTTP versions don't have this problem, but also don't support live notification of changes.
-This is reported on IPFS at [JSIPFS issue#950](https://github.com/ipfs/js-ipfs/issues/950), dweb-transport issue@ and supposedly being fixed

 ## See also:

-The documentation for the Internet Archive's Dweb project is currently on Google (yes, we appreciate the irony).
+Some of the documentation for the Internet Archive's Dweb project is currently on Google (yes, we appreciate the irony).

 [API docs](https://docs.google.com/document/d/1_MttdWglsIOIajqtiSW5AWuf6YObZP8AA2LF9OV4xOM/edit#)
 [Top level doc on project and links](https://docs.google.com/document/d/1-lI352gV_ma5ObAO02XwwyQHhqbC8GnAaysuxgR2dQo/edit#)